Skip to content

 Quirks

-It’s unlikely you will be using commas in your variable but if you do you there are a few quirks that you need to be aware of.
+It’s unlikely you will be using commas within your variables value like this foo='A,B' but if you do you there are a few quirks that you need to be aware of.
 The man page correctly explains that the value must be enclosed in single or double quotes, and the <variable>=<value> pair must be enclosed in the kind of quotes not used to enclose the value.

 Here is an example: